concordion/concordion-website/_includes/tutorial.md

 ## 3. Instrumenting

+_If starting the tutorial from this stage, start with the `documented` folder of the tutorial project._

 In order to make the specification executable, it must be _instrumented_ with commands.
 The instrumentation is invisible to a browser, but is processed by the fixture code.

 <span id="how-it-works">